Computing

 In our school, we want our children to be independent and resilient in using technology by the end of Key Stage 2.

-In Key Stage 1 and Key Stage 2, we use Teach Computing to cover the strands computing systems and networks, creating media, programming, and data and information.
+In Key Stage 1 and Key Stage 2, our primary method of teaching is using Teach Computing to cover the strands: computing systems and networks, creating media, programming, and data and information.
 Furthermore, we have programming units using Sphero Bolts embedded across each two year cycle.
+All children in KS1 and KS2 are taught touch typing and accessibility features of technology in Autumn 1.
+This is with the view of our children, especially children with SEND, using technology to aid their learning.

 Implement